 • Contact, Financial and Transaction Data from providers of technical, payment and delivery services.
 How we use your personal data We need to collect your personal data so that we can provide the services you request from us – either sending you information about a charity or event.
 We will not collect any personal data from you that we do not need in order to provide our services.
 We will only use your personal data when the law allows us to.

-How GREENWOOD EVENTS LTD will Use Your Data
+How RUNTHROUGH EVENTS will Use Your Data

 1) Where we need to perform the contract we are about to enter into or have entered into with you.